DeFiCh/defichain.com/content/learn/defi-app-how-to.en.md

 ### Step 1: Installation

 Open the downloaded image **DeFi-<version>.dmg**.
-In the Finder window that pops up, drag the DeFi on the left, on to the Applications directory shortcut on the right.
+In the Finder window that pops up, drag the DeFi Wallet on the left, on to the Applications directory shortcut on the right.

 <p><img src="/img/guides/installing-defi-app/drag-to-install.png" srcset="/img/guides/installing-defi-app/drag-to-install.png 1x, /img/guides/installing-defi-app/drag-to-install@2x.png 2x"></p>